The Last Of Us Part 1 Review: Leave A Beautiful Corpse

 Joel and Ellie look good, if not very different, in the upgraded version of The Last of Us.

 So let’s tackle the Clicker in the room, shall we?
-Although, again, every player’s needs and disposable income are different, I can break down what you get for the price.
+Although, once more, every player’s needs and disposable income are different, I can break down what you get for the price.
 I can also identify the groups of players most likely to benefit from this new The Last of Us light-up.

 Those who need accessibility

 Let me be frank: if you need accessibility features, then you absolutely must buy The Last of Us Part 1.
 The suite of features on offer is comprehensive.
-If you wanted to play this game when it launched in 2013 but couldn’t, then Naughty Dog has your back this time.
+If you wanted to play this game when it launched in 2013 but mightn’t, then Naughty Dog has your back this time.

 Accessibility features this time include (but are not limited to):